How to Choose the Right Pricing Strategy for your Mobile App Project

 But it is like walking on a tightrope- apps that are offered for free or at a relatively lower price gather greater market share and can penetrate in the market seamlessly while apps that are offered for a higher price have the potential to garner a good ROI.

-So, how do you decide the right product pricing strategy?
+So, how to price an app?
 A lot of factors come into play when ascertaining the price for your app- market research, the value and functionality of your app, and the market competition.
-All this coupled with an understanding of consumer psychology is a must to run a successful mobile app business.

 1. Human Behaviour and psychology